 - 2. Court Approval.
-No shared expense formula shall be ordered without the court having approved the following five six requirements: - a) Agreed Detailed Plan.
+No shared expense formula shall be ordered without the court having approved the following five six requirements: - a) Equal Parenting Time.
+A court must have decided that equal parenting time is in the best interest of the minor children.
+The children's time with each parent must be regular and equal rather than equal based on a non-primary residency extended parenting time basis (i.e., summer visitation, holidays, etc.). - b) Agreed Detailed Plan.
 The parties have executed a detailed written agreement to share the direct expenses of the children on an equal basis.
-Direct expenses include, but are not limited to, clothing and education expenses, but do not include household food, transportation, housing, or utilities. - b) Unreimbursed Health Expenses.
-Unreimbursed health expenses should continue to be shared in proportion to the parties' income. - c) Direct expenses.
+Direct expenses include, but are not limited to, clothing and education expenses, but do not include household food, transportation, housing, or utilities. - c) Unreimbursed Health Expenses.
+Unreimbursed health expenses should continue to be shared in proportion to the parties' income.
+See Section IV, Specific Instruction for the Worksheet, Subsection D.4.b. and worksheet Line D.2. - d) Direct expenses.
 Direct expenses may be shared by dividing each expense or by offsetting expenses using an agreed expense sharing plan.
-(Appendix VI). - d) Worksheet.
-The parties must present a child support worksheet using the shared expense or equal parenting time formula. - e) Alternative Dispute Provision.
+(Appendix VI). - e) Worksheet.
+The parties must present a child support worksheet using the shared expense or equal parenting time formula. - f) Alternative Dispute Provision.
 Neither party may unilaterally modify or terminate the agreed upon shared expense plan.
 The parties' shared expense agreement must include an alternative dispute process for any disagreements the parents may have concerning the children's expenses. - 3.
 Calculation.
 The support is calculated using one worksheet.
 The amount of the lower adjusted subtotal (Line D.5) is subtracted from the higher adjusted subtotal (Line D.5) and the difference is then divided by 2.
 The resulting amount is the child support the party having the higher obligation will pay to the party with the lower obligation (Line E.2).
+After calculating the enforcement fee, the fee is added to the child support obligation and this amount is entered on Line F.8 of the child support worksheet for the parent with the higher adjusted subtotal on Line F.6.b.

-F. Direct Expense Formula
+F. Equal Parenting Time Obligation Direct Expense Formula